Getting Started with Vibe Coding

 Check

 The first session won't tell you much.
-By the third session, you'll start seeing patterns.
+By the third, you'll see patterns.
 By the tenth, you'll have calibrated intuition about what works for you and what doesn't.